kbjay01/ObjectTicTacToe/README.md

 # ObjectTicTacToe
-TicTacToe game, as a project that I am learning from, but this time using Object Oriented Programming
+TicTacToe game, as a project that I was learning from.
+I've already built such a game, but I wasn't using OOP techniques.
+It was actually a homework from C++ course that I was learning from.
+I modified non OOP code to OOP app, and yeah it finally works.

-Project is still in building process, currently I'm trying to figure out what's wrong with algorithms responsible for checking state of the game, like chcecking if win or draw occured.
+Project is done.
+After testing everything seems to be working.
+This project took me way to long to make, but I think that I learned many things from it.
+One day I just decided that I want to finish this project, and make this app work.
+And here it is

+Enjoy :D